Kevin J. Vanhoozer

-Kevin Jon Vanhoozer (born March 10, 1957) is an American theologian and current Research Professor of Systematic Theology at Trinity Evangelical Divinity School (TEDS) in Deerfield, Illinois.
-Much of Vanhoozer's work focuses on systematic theology, hermeneutics, and postmodernism.
+Kevin Jon Vanhoozer (born March 10, 1957) is an American theologian and current research professor of Systematic Theology at Trinity Evangelical Divinity School (TEDS) in Deerfield, Illinois.
+Much of Vanhoozer's work focuses on systematic theology, hermeneutics, and postmodern theology.

 Biography

 Vanhoozer received his M. Div. from Westminster Theological Seminary in Philadelphia and a Ph.D. from Cambridge University, where he studied under Nicholas Lash.
 His interdisciplinary dissertation was titled Biblical Narrative in the Philosophy of Paul Ricoeur: A Study in Hermeneutics and Theology, published in 1990 (reprint 2007) by Cambridge University Press (ISBN 0-521-04390-5).

 He joined the faculty of Trinity Evangelical Divinity School in 1986, but during two periods since has taught elsewhere.
 From 1990 to 1998, he was Senior Lecturer at New College, University of Edinburgh; from 2009 to 2012, he was Blanchard Professor of Theology at Wheaton College.
 He returned to TEDS in 2012.

 Vanhoozer is the Senior Theological Mentor for the St. Augustine Fellowship of the Center for Pastor Theologians and Senior Fellow in Systematic Theology for the C. S. Lewis Institute.
 He and his wife Sylvie have two daughters.
 He maintains a web page, "The Theophilus Project", at www.kevinjvanhoozer.com.

 Douglas Sweeney and Daniel Treier edited a Festschrift in his honor, Hearing and Doing the Word: The Drama of Evangelical Hermeneutics, published in 2021 by T&T Clark (ISBN 9780567702197) and consisting of essays by his former teachers and students and present colleagues.